Shire of Peak Downs

 The Shire of Peak Downs was a local government area in the Central Highlands of Queensland, Australia, 320 km west of both Rockhampton and Mackay.
 On 15 March 2008 the shires of Duaringa, Emerald, Bauhinia and Peak Downs were amalgamated to form the Central Highlands Region.

 History

 Yambina (also known as Jambina and Jambeena) is an Australian Aboriginal language of Central Queensland.
 Its traditional language region is the local government area of Central Highlands Region, including Peak Downs, Logan Creek, south to Avon Downs, east to Denham Range and Logan Downs, west to Elgin Downs and at Solferino.

 On 11 November 1879, the Belyando Division was established as one of 74 divisions around Queensland under the Divisional Boards Act 1879.

-On 20 September 1884, Peak Downs Division was separated from the southern part of Belyando Division.
+On 20 September 1884 Peak Downs Division was created by excising the southern part of Belyando Division.

+On 7 June 1902 part of Peak Downs Division was excised to create Emerald Division.

 On 31 March 1903, Peak Downs Division became the Shire of Peak Downs.

 In 1927, the shire's offices were located in Capella.

 In 2008, the shire's offices were located at 24 Conran Street.
 The Peak Downs Cemetery was also located in Capella.

+On 15 March 2008 Peak Downs Shire was abolished by being amalgamated with Shire of Bauhinia, Shire of Duaringa and Shire of Emerald to create Emerald Regional Council.